J-adithya/codsoft_1/README.md

-This Repository contains the projects/Tasks i completed during my UI/UX Internship at CodSoft.
+This Repository contains the projects/Tasks I completed during my UI/UX Internship at CodSoft.